Skip to content

 # In .workflow/config or .workflow/run/<name>/config

-INPUT=(main-report.pdf reports/*.pdf)
+INPUT=(main-report.pdf /external/data.csv)

 CLI Paths

-CLI paths are relative to current directory:
+CLI paths are resolved relative to your current working directory:

 cd /project/subdir